 If a visitor meets all rules of a segment, they will be included in that segment which is used for targeting a guide or, etc.

 With Segmentation, you can set the right coupling and make sure your guides are visible to the right audience.

-You can set user segments to guides, hotspots, checklists, help centers, and NPS.
+You can set user segments to guides, hotspots, checklists, and NPS.

 How to create a Segment?

 Within their settings page, each guide, hotspot, etc. has an Audience Segmentation tab where existing segments can be used to target users or a new segment can be created on the fly.

 Give your segment a distinct name that makes it easy to recognize.